khtan/ci-testing-angular-apps/README.md

 platform framework.
 However the .circleci/config.yml had some problems and did not work for me.

 This fork contains all the fixes I made so that I could have a working CircleCI.

+In time, I hope to get the changes folded back to the original project.
 #  Goals
-  1. Get CircleCI working for Testing Angular Application testcases using Linux docker machines
+  - [x] Get CircleCI working for Testing Angular Application testcases using Linux docker machines
-  2. Get CircleCI working for Testing Angular Application testcases using Windows VM machines
+  - [ ] Get CircleCI working for Testing Angular Application testcases using Windows VM machines

 # Summary of changes
 I have followed the following guidelines so that it is easier to fold the changes back to the original project.